HigherEduSpot/highereduspot.github.io/content/docs/tips/faculty-tips/writing-a-cover-letter-for-an-assistant-professor-role-in-business.md

 ---
 weight: 10002
-title: "Writing a Cover Letter for an Assistant Professor Role in Business with an Example"
+title: "Writing a Cover Letter for an Assistant Professor Role in Business"
 description: "Write a cover letter for an assistant professor role in business."
 icon: edit_note
 date: 2025-01-21T15:00:00+03:00